• Skip to primary navigation

 Introduction

-These case studies cover how instructors are finding innovative solutions for maximizing student engagement, how they are adapting in-classroom techniques to online teaching pedagogy, their approaches to synchronous and asynchronous lectures, challenges and lessons learned, and their experiences with technology.
+These case studies explore how instructors are finding innovative solutions to maximize student engagement, adapting in-classroom techniques to online teaching pedagogy, and their approaches to synchronous and asynchronous lectures.
+They also cover the challenges and lessons learned, as well as their experiences with technology.

 Index of case studies by course subject: